Manipal Institute of Technology: Student bodies

 The oldest student organizations are the editorial board and the Student Council.

-The Student Council, MIT Manipal is the apex student body of the institute, composed of elected student representatives of the institute.
-President chairs the Council followed by the General Secretary.The Cultural Secretary is the overall incharge of all Cultural Clubs of the institute and is also the Convener of Revels, along with the Sports Secretary.
+The Student Council, MIT Manipal is the apex student body of the institute, composed of elected student representatives.
+President chairs the Council followed by the General Secretary.
+The Cultural Secretary is overall in charge of all Cultural Clubs of the institute and is also the Convener of Revels, along with the Sports Secretary.
 Likewise, the Sports Secretary is responsible for all the sporting activities of the Institute and heads as well as coordinates with all the Sports Captains of various Sports Clubs and Teams of the institute.
-Similarly, Technical Secretary heads all the Technical Clubs and Placement Secretaries coordinate with the companies and students during placement season.
+Similarly, Technical Secretary heads all the Technical Clubs and Placement Secretaries coordinate with the companies and students during the placement season.

 Overall there are close to a hundred clubs and organizations in the institute.
 The clubs are completely run and managed by the students and they host a variety of events/ competitions throughout the year.
 Technical Clubs like SAE-IM (Society of Automotive Engineers- India| Manipal), ASME (American Society of Mechanical Engineers), IE-CSE, IE-Civil, IE-E&C, IE E&E, IE-Mechatronics, Cultural Clubs like- Goonj, the Hindi literary club, Blank-101, Comedy Club Manipal, λΔQ (The Literary, Debate, and Quiz Club), RED-X (The Socio-Adventure Club), and more clubs like Ada Dramatics, Aaina Dramatics and the Music and Fine Arts Club have won several awards at major cultural fests such as Unmaad, IIM Bangalore and Mood Indigo, IIT Bombay.

 The college has an official student-run media body, The MIT Post.
 It was founded on 19 November 2014.
 The MIT Post keeps a record of all student activities on campus, including those of all other clubs and organizations.
 Another prominent name is The Photography Club, Manipal which is the official photography club of the college founded all the way back in 1967.

 Teams from ManipalTech have won innovation and entrepreneurship competitions such as the GE Edison Innovation Challenge and consecutive victories at the Schneider Electric India Innovation Challenge.